Search Illinois Divorce Records for Free (Obtain Licenses)

 Chicago, IL 60602-1305

 Retrieve Dissolution Documents in DuPage County: Patrons can search for divorce records from court documents in custody of the Domestic Relations Division of the 18th Judicial Circuit Court Clerk.
-A convenient way to view divorce records would be to utilize the DuPage County Case Search Tool, which is free for public use.
+A convenient way to access DuPage County divorce records is by utilizing the Case Search Tool, which is free for public use.
 Users can search the tool by using the case number or name to find documents.

 Information on the record will include case numbers and names, filing dates, and case events.